johnnovak/RML-Amiga/docs/docs/manual/crt-emulation.md

 default 3.0x scaling mimics the physical dimensions of such 14" CRTs rather closely on 24 to 27" widescreen desktop displays.
-Just grab a ruler and measure the diagonal of the image in an NTSC game; it will be about 13" (33 cm) on a 24" screen which is close to the diagonal of the viewable aread on a typical 14" CRT.
+Just grab a ruler and measure the diagonal of the image in an NTSC game; it will be about 13" (33 cm) on a 24" screen which is close to the diagonal of the viewable area on a typical 14" CRT.

 So what, you might think.
 We have bigger and better monitors now, so why not make the best of them and let the image fill the screen completely?
 Well, because arguably that wouldn't be the "best" thing to do.

-From a normal 1 to 1.5 meter viewing distance, the relatively small screen size of a 14" monitor combined with the beneficial smoothing effects of CRTs produced an image that looked very smooth and strangely higher resolution than it really was.
+From a normal 1 to 1.5-meter viewing distance, the relatively small screen size of a 14" monitor combined with the beneficial smoothing effects of CRTs produced an image that looked very smooth and strangely higher resolution than it really was.
 The CRT took off the edges of the "pixels" and added a subtle texture to the image (CRTs don't have "pixels", but that's a longer story).
 The perceived quality of 320&times;200 Amiga games on Commodore monitors rivalled the experience of 640&times;480 games on much sharper PC CRT monitors.
-Sure, the Amiga image was a bit blurrier and lacked fine detail, but it was _nowhere near_ the extreme blockiness of how PC monitors presented 320&times;200 content!
-Most people moving on from the Amiga to the PC in the 1990s often complained about low resolution pixel art suddenly appearing overly blocky on their comparably sized 14--15" PC monitor.[^1]
+Sure, the Amiga's image was a bit blurrier and lacked fine detail, but it was _nowhere near_ the extreme blockiness of how PC monitors presented 320&times;200 content!
+People moving on from the Amiga to the PC in the 1990s often complained about low-resolution pixel art suddenly looking overly blocky on their 14--15" PC monitors.[^1]

 Let me stress this again: 320&times;200 content on the Amiga was _smooth_, not blocky as on the PC!
 On well-made art, the "pixels" literally melted away; you